 You could also tell them who you’re travelling with, for example with friends or a tour group that specialises in accessible holidays for disabled people.

 Talking about your condition

 You know your own needs better than anyone.
-But people may still make assumptions about how you will manage and ask you questions.
+But people may still make assumptions about how you will manage.

 - “What if you get stranded?"